 Mikva Challenge has made a huge impact on my students and my instruction.
-Participating in the Democracy in Action programs empowers my students to take action in their communities on issues they really care about.
+Participating in the Issues to Action programs empowers my students to take action in their communities on issues they really care about.
 The Mikva curriculum gives me practical ways to honor and incorporate student voices in my instruction – making my classroom both engaging and empowering for my students.

 – Linda Becker, Mikva Teacher

-Mikva’s Democracy in Action (DIA) curriculum is a comprehensive step-by-step guide that empowers students with the skills, knowledge, and dispositions to be “superstar citizens.”
+Mikva’s Issues to Action (ITA) curriculum is a comprehensive step-by-step guide that empowers students with the skills, knowledge, and dispositions to be “superstar citizens.”
 At the core is the idea that students explore their communities from an asset based perspective, identify issues that are important to them and their community, research the issue, analyze power, and ultimately develop an action plan and take action.
 We train teachers in this curriculum, provide ongoing classroom support, and host city-wide events that gather all participating students to showcase their efforts.